Home Blogs-Learn about Lithium How to Connect Batteries in Series and Parallel?

 Example:

-You can connect six 6V 100Ah batteries to create a 12V 300Ah system.
+You can connect six 6V 100Ah batteries to create a 12V 300Ah battery system.
 This is done by configuring three strings of two batteries in series, and then connecting these strings in parallel.

 In this setup, multiple sets of batteries are connected in both series and parallel to boost both voltage and capacity.